 A 'works salvation'/legalism is actually when a person believes that doing the works of man alone (ceremonial law, baptism, confirmation classes, circumcision, traditions, regular church attendance, good deeds alone etc) will gain him entrance into the Kingdom of God.
 It is fine to do some types of these works if they're done from the right motives; example: it is OK to be water baptized as an outward sign of a true inward change, BUT these works alone (baptism, circumcision, etc.) have no saving power!
 The Bible tells us that the TRUE outward sign that we've been saved is not the works of mankind like circumcision of the flesh, but circumcision of the HEART!
 (Rom.
 2:29) Circumcision of the heart is a brand new wonderful heart that now is completely changed and wants to put behind old selfish/sinful ways and now lives to do God's way/work and God's will forever!
 We are commanded to do Christ's works which are done by following Him as He leads us into a holy life, but we are set free now from the ceremonial laws/works (Sabbaths, circumcision, food obligations etc.)

 May you continue to stay vigilant, alert, and abide completely in God on your journey, and you will know true peace and security.

-Strong Recommendation: For an excellent article that helps people to looks carefully at several scripture verses that "seem" to teach that OSAS/eternal security is certain, but are verses that are probably being misunderstood by many, please see the following http://www.christian-faith.com/can-we-dare-to-believe-the-doctrine-of-eternal-security/ Here is another good article on this subject: https://z3news.com/w/bible-studies/exposing-the-false-doctrine-of-once-saved-always-saved/
+Strong Recommendation: For an excellent article that helps people to looks carefully at several scripture verses that "seem" to teach that OSAS/eternal security is certain, but are verses that are probably being misunderstood by many, please see the following http://www.christian-faith.com/can-we-dare-to-believe-the-doctrine-of-eternal-security/ Here are two other good articles on this subject: https://z3news.com/w/bible-studies/exposing-the-false-doctrine-of-once-saved-always-saved/ and http://www.aghville.org/once-saved-always-saved/

 Article was written by F. A. Butler